 This is what table-top tripods look like in the 21st Century!

 Material: Aluminium | Extended height: 20cm | Folded height: 20.5cm | Weight: 0.267kg | Feet: Flat | Leg sections: 2 | Max load (legs, head): 2.5kg, 2.5kg

-If your experience of old fashioned table-top tripods has been the pain of screw-in legs and wibbly-wobbly camera mounts, welcome to the 21st century.
+If your experience of old fashioned table-top tripods has been the pain of screw-in legs and wibbly-wobbly camera mounts, welcome to the 21st Century!
 The PIXI EVO is an advanced version of Manfrotto’s original PIXI model and is just as fast to use – you flip out the legs to use it as a tripod or push them back together to make a camera grip – with a ball head that’s released and locked with a simple push button.
 What the EVO adds is two-section legs (yes, really) and two leg angles for low-level shooting.
 You can get an optional smartphone clamp but its ball head fits directly into regular camera tripod sockets, and it can support compact cameras and small DSLRs and mirrorless models.
 Yes, the maximum height is restricted, but it’s super-fast to set up and you can keep it in a jacket pocket!
 This, or a mini-tripod like it, is the best travel tripod for those who don't want to carry a full size version.

 9. 3 Legged Thing Iggy Mini Action Tripod + Phone Holder

 It’s not just for cameras, but smartphones and action cams too